dubanoze/Inspection_Bot/Eclipse_Integration.md

 Run Project
 ---
-Note: When running a python program for the first time, eclipse may ask you to configure the interpeter.
+**Important!** When running a python program for the first time, eclipse may ask you to configure the interpeter.
 If it does select 'autoconfigure' when prompted.

 Right click on the project folder and select Pydev --> Set as Pydev Project